brentonhouse/geek-mobile/readme.md

   TEMPLATE  Template to use for creating your new app

 OPTIONS
-  -c, --copyright=copyright              Copyright for your project -d, --description=description          Description for your project -i, --id=id                            [default: Generate from project name] ID for your project -l, --author_email=author_email        [default: nobody@nowhere.com] Specifies the email address of the Author -l, --author_name=author_name          Specifies the full name of the Author -l, --author_url=author_url            Specifies the URL for the Author -l, --github_username=github_username  [default: my-github-username] Specifies the github username for the project -l, --license=license                  [default: MIT] Specifies the license for the project -n, --name=name                        Name of your project -p, --path=path                        Specifies the directory where you want to initialize the project -p, --publisher=publisher              Name of person/company publishing app
+  -c, --copyright=copyright          Copyright for your project -d, --description=description      Description for your project -i, --id=id                        [default: Generate from project name] ID for your project -l, --license=license              Specifies the license for the project -n, --name=name                    Name of your project -p, --path=path                    Specifies the directory where you want to initialize the project -p, --publisher=publisher          Name of person/company publishing app

-  -t, --template=template                [default: @titanium/template-alloy-default] Template to use for creating your
+  -t, --template=template            [default: @titanium/template-alloy-default] Template to use for creating your new
-                                         new app
+                                     app

   -u, --url=url                      URL for your project

+  --author_email=author_email        Specifies the email address of the Author

+  --author_name=author_name          Specifies the full name of the Author

+  --author_url=author_url            Specifies the URL for the Author

+  --github_username=github_username  Specifies the github username for the project

 DESCRIPTION
   ...